Efficient Sensor Placement from Regression with Sparse Gaussian Processes in Continuous and Discrete Spaces: Introduction

 \section{Introduction}

-Meteorology and climate change are concerned with monitoring correlated environmental phenomena such as temperature, ozone concentration, soil chemistry, ocean salinity, and fugitive gas density~\cite{krauseSG08, MaLS17, SuryanT20, WhitmanMKC21, JakkalaA22}.
+Meteorology and climate change are concerned with monitoring correlated environmental phenomena such as temperature, ozone concentration, soil chemistry, ocean salinity, and fugitive gas density~\citep{krauseSG08, MaLS17, SuryanT20, WhitmanMKC21, JakkalaA22}.
 However, it is often too expensive and, in some cases, even infeasible to monitor the entire environment with a dense sensor network.
 We therefore aim to determine strategic locations for a sparse set of sensors so that the data from these sensors gives us the most accurate estimate of the phenomenon over the entire environment.
 We address this \textit{sensor placement problem} for correlated environment monitoring.

-The sensor placement problem in correlated environments is a fundamental problem with diverse and important applications.
-For example, informative path planning (IPP) is a crucial problem in robotics that involves identifying informative sensing locations for robots while considering travel distance constraints~\cite{MaLS17}.
-Similar sensor placement problems arise in autonomous robot inspection and monitoring of 3D surfaces~\cite{ZhuCLSA21}, for example, when a robot must monitor stress fractures on an aircraft body.
-Recently a sensor placement approach has even been used to learn dynamical systems in a sample-efficient manner~\cite{FenetST20}.
+Moreover, we focus on the sparsely labeled sensor placement problem, wherein only a few labeled data samples are available.
+This data restriction limits the applicability of many parametric approaches~\citep{GoodfellowBC16}, such as deep learning and deep reinforcement learning.
+The sparsely labeled sensor placement problem is a fundamental problem with diverse and important applications.
+For example, informative path planning (IPP) is a crucial problem in robotics that involves identifying informative sensing locations for robots while considering travel distance constraints~\citep{MaLS17}.
+Similar sensor placement problems arise in autonomous robot inspection and monitoring of 3D surfaces~\citep{ZhuCLSA21}, for example, when a robot must monitor stress fractures on an aircraft body.
+Recently a sensor placement approach has even been used to learn dynamical systems in a sample-efficient manner~\citep{FenetST20}.
+These problems require fast solutions, but the sensor placement problem often becomes a computationally expensive bottleneck in current approaches.